 - Try to force the group policy to update

-- Check if you can copy,move or delete long file path or directory.
+- Check if you can copy, move, or delete a long file path or directory.

-We are in the end of our article/guide to resolve error for Destination Path too Long on windows 10 but not only.
-The article try to include every possibly solutions.
-Let’s hope that you have found the solution for your situation.
+We are at the end of our article/guide to resolve the error for Destination Path too Long on windows 10 but not only.
+The article tries to include every possible solution.
+Let’s hope that you have found the solution to your situation.
 Inform us below if you have any other solution working.